Terms and Conditions

 Younify CIC will determine whether there has been a breach of this acceptable use policy through your use of our site.
 If we conclude a breach has occurred, we may take such action we deem appropriate, including suspension or termination of your account and/or deletion of Content.

-Company and Charitable organisation (“not for profit”) Licence
+Company (“business”) and Charitable organisation (“good cause”) Licence

-Some of the features of our site (or ongoing use of it) may only be accessible to companies and not for profits that have purchased a licence from Younify CIC (“Licensed Member”).
-To become a Licensed Member, companies and not for profits will be guided through the following steps:
+Some of the features of our site (or ongoing use of it) may only be accessible to businesses and good causes that have purchased a licence from Younify CIC (“Licensed Member”).
+To become a Licensed Member, companies and Good causes will be guided through the following steps:

-(a) an individual representing the company and/or not for profit must first register with the site (“Organisation User”);
+(a) an individual representing the company and/or good cause must first register with the site (“Organisation User”);

 (b) the Organisation User may then express an interest with us for becoming a Licensed Member;

-(c) we will then review the Organisation User’s request through a verification process, and approve or deny access based on validity of the organisation in locations such as Companies House, the Charity Commission and the like, and if appropriate, contact the Company to issue a contract for the company’s membership (“Company Licence”);
+(c) we will then review the Organisation User’s request through a verification process, and approve or deny access based on validity of the organisation in locations such as Companies House, the Charity Commission and the like, and if appropriate, contact the business or good cause directly to issue a contract for the company’s membership (“Company Licence”);

 (d) following acceptance of the Company Licence and payment of the appropriate fees, we will provide the Organisation user with access to the additional licensed features.